opendevstack/ods-pipeline/README.md

 [![Tekton Tasks Tests](https://github.com/opendevstack/ods-pipeline/actions/workflows/main.yaml/badge.svg)](https://github.com/opendevstack/ods-pipeline/actions/workflows/main.yaml)

+## Status: Archived

+> **WARNING:** ods-pipeline is no longer pursued.
+The repository is now archived and no longer actively maintained.
+For more details, please see [#748](https://github.com/opendevstack/ods-pipeline/issue/748).

 **IMPORTANT: This approach is currently being evaluated.
 This may or may not become part of ODS one day.**

 ## Introduction